ribot/easy-adapter/README.md

 ### ListView with EasyAdapter

-This example shows how to implent a `ListView` that displays people's data.
+This example shows how to implent a `ListView` that displays a list of people.
 Every item on the list is a person with an image, name and phone number.
 The item's layout is `person_item_layout.xml` and it contains an `ImageView` and two `TextViews`.
 The `Person` class contains data about a person.

 #### 1. Extend ItemViewHolder